franc01s/hassio-cloudflar/README.md

 - Troubleshoot

-  As a new container is installed in Cassio Ecosystem, you can just ignore.
+  As a new container is installed in Hassio Ecosystem, supervisor complains about it, you can just ignore.
   ![pic7](media/pic7.png)